Contact Us

 - ef2816@cumc.columbia.edu ef2816@cumc.columbia.edu

-Ellen Flax serves as the Director of Corporate and Foundation Relations.
-She comes to Mailman after working as a consultant to both grantmaking organizations and as well as to nonprofit groups seeking fundraising support.
+Ellen Flax, director of corporate and foundation relations, comes to Columbia Mailman after working as a consultant to both grantmaking organizations and nonprofit groups seeking fundraising support.
 For a select group of projects, she worked in concert with the team at Amplify Partners, where she served as a partner.
-Ellen’s experience includes serving as the Director of The Hadassah Foundation, the largest Jewish women’s foundation in the United States; serving as a senior consultant to the Charles and Lynn Schusterman Family Foundation; and working as a program officer for a large family foundation.
-Before entering the nonprofit world, she was a journalist, and worked for Education Week and the Associated Press.
-She earned her B.A. from the University of Pennsylvania, where she studied History and Economics.
+Ellen’s experience includes serving as the director of The Hadassah Foundation, the largest Jewish women’s foundation in the United States; serving as a senior consultant to the Charles and Lynn Schusterman Family Foundation; and working as a program officer for a large family foundation.
+Before entering the nonprofit world, she was a journalist and worked for Education Week and the Associated Press.
+She earned her BA from the University of Pennsylvania, where she studied history and economics.
 Ellen is also a rabbi, ordained by the Hebrew Union College-Jewish Institute of Religion.
-She has served congregations in New York, New Jersey, Florida, and Virginia, and currently provides pastoral services at several elder-care facilities.
+She has served congregations in New York, New Jersey, Florida, and Virginia, and currently provides pastoral services at several eldercare facilities.

 David Huggins, MSW